philipMLdatascientist/Exploring-Customer-Segmentation-Via-PCA-and-Clustering/README.md

 I fitted the K-Means clustering model onto the previously calculated PCA scores.
 An inertia scree plot elbow identified a 3-cluster solution and seaborn was employed for the analysis and interpretation.

-## Summary of Findings

-## Analysis and Interpretation of K-mean clustering of PCA scores:
+## Summary of Analysis and Interpretation of K-mean clustering of PCA scores:

 ### Blue Cluster(0): Most Loyal Customer Segment, Highest Utilizer of Services, High Referral Rate, Minimal Customer Service Requirements
 - This customer segment is the most likely to have the longest tenure and refer another customer.